 - Peeling your potatoes is a personal preference.
 I used baby potatoes and chose not to peel them (just be sure to clean them well before cooking).

 - To store: Leftover rabbit stew will taste even better the next day!
 Store it in an airtight container in the refrigerator for up to 3-4 days.
 You may also freeze your rabbit stew by placing it in a freezer-safe container or heavy-duty freezer bag.
-Enjoy within 3 months.
+Thaw overnight in the fridge and enjoy within 3 months.

 - To reheat: Reheat your leftover stew over medium heat on the stovetop until the rabbit reaches 165°F (74°C).